 9.6.
 E&S Audit for activities already commenced

 For projects the WB intends to finance as a subsequent phase of works, where construction in previous phases has been completed, an assessment of compliance with the World Bank ESF ESSs, EHS Guidelines, national legislation and good practices will be conducted.
 The Audit report shall identify areas of major non-compliance with the ESF requirement, and propose relevant remedial measures, either though developments of remedial management instruments or individual actions.
+An outline of the Audit report is provided in Annex F of this ESMF.

 ESIAs/ESMPs prepared for the commenced projects will be reviewed and revised for the part financed by the WB and assess whether the ESIA/ESMP is compliant to the ESF requirements.